On this page, you can find additional configuration for adding PayPal to your Components integration.

 Get the payment outcome

-You can use the resultCode from the API response to show the shopper the current payment status.
-The resultCode values you can receive for PayPal are:
+from the API response to show the shopper the current payment status.
+The resultCode

-resultCode Description Action to take
+resultCode | Description | Action to take |

+Authorised | The payment was successful. | Inform the shopper that the payment was successful.
 Note that the transaction may still fail, for example due to risk rules that are applied after authorisation.
-Wait for the AUTHORISATION webhook to learn the final outcome.
+Wait for the AUTHORISATION webhook to learn the final outcome. |

-Pending or
+Pending or Received |

-The shopper has completed the payment but the final result is not yet known.
-Inform the shopper that you received their order, and are waiting for the payment to be completed.
+The shopper has completed the payment but the final result is not yet known. | Inform the shopper that you received their order, and are waiting for the payment to be completed.
+Wait for the AUTHORISATION webhook to learn the final outcome. |

-Error There was an error when the payment was being processed.
-Inform the shopper that there was an error processing their payment.
+Error | There was an error when the payment was being processed. | Inform the shopper that there was an error processing their payment.
+Wait for the AUTHORISATION webhook.
+This will contain a refusalReason that indicates the cause of the error. |

-Refused The payment was refused by the shopper's bank.
-Ask the shopper to try the payment again using a different payment method.
+Refused | The payment was refused by the shopper's bank. | Ask the shopper to try the payment again using a different payment method. |

-Cancelled The shopper canceled the PayPal payment.
-Ask the shopper to select a different payment method.
+Cancelled | The shopper canceled the PayPal payment. | Ask the shopper to select a different payment method. |

 However, the synchronous API response doesn't give you the final outcome.
 To learn the final status of a payment and determine how to proceed with the order, you should wait for webhooks.
 This is especially important if you use any standard risk rules or custom risk rules that trigger after authorisation.